 If you are physically at the Yale New Haven Hospital, York St. or St. Raphael campuses, you can access the library’s collections through any networked computer.

-If you are not at YNHH, you will need to authenticate with your Yale or YNHH credentials.
-If you have Yale University credentials through an appointment at the Yale School of Medicine, please use the Yale VPN.
-If you do not have university credentials, please use the Medical Library Proxy Server.
-If you have not yet applied for a proxy account, please do so here using your ynhh.org email address.
+If you are not at YNHH, you will need to authenticate with your Yale or YNHH credentials via EZproxy.
+If you have Yale University credentials through an appointment at the Yale School of Medicine, you can also use the Yale VPN.

 Can I get access to resources in Epic?